mozillascience/curriculum-design-workshop/instructions/wild-cards.md

 #Wild Cards

 If you or your participants are having trouble of thinking of varied verbs, adjectives, or forms, you can throw some WILD CARDS into the mix!
 These are notecards with some thought-provoking but also relevant words on them that can help you generate some more creative results in your matrix.
-For the first iteration of this workshop, we wrote words on the back of color-coded notecards (colors related to the three categories: verbs, adjectives, forms).
+For the first iteration of this workshop, we wrote words on color-coded notecards (a color for each of the three categories: verbs, adjectives, forms).

 ![wild cards](https://github.com/mozillascience/curriculum-design-workshop/blob/master/images/45324.jpg)